jontheepi/bad_batch_alert/README.md

 $ node app.js
 ```

 More docs coming soon!
-If you like the project please consider a donation to Code in the Schools below.
+If you like the project, please consider a donation to Code in the Schools below.

 [![donate](https://www.joomlashack.com/images/showcase/osdonate.png)](https://secure.squarespace.com/commerce/donate?donatePageId=5887cbbb893fc0b3632c81e7)